Sleep onset latency outside regular sleep times

 Sleep Onset Latency Outside Regular Sleep Times

-The topic of this section is about the sleep onset latency (SOL) outside the regular sleep times.
+The topic of this section is about sleep onset latency (SOL) outside the regular sleep times.
 SOL is just a fancy word for saying how long it takes to fall asleep.
-So if you’re laying in bed for an hour and unable to fall asleep, and then actually manage to fall asleep, your SOL is 1 hour.
+Thus, if you are laying in bed for an hour and cannot fall asleep, and finally fall asleep, your SOL is 1 hour.